justaszie/Bikeshare-Analysis/README.md

 <span style="color:red;"> **TODO: ADD QUICK SUMMARY of the section and the rest (how I found the issues) should be in collapsed DETAILS section** </span>

-<span style="color:red;"> **TODO: Don't forget to list the key issues found: no station names different lat - long for same station id, 1500 stations when divvy says there are 800 (TBD - I can't say I didn't deal with this** </span>
+<span style="color:red;"> **TODO: Don't forget to list the key issues found: no station names , 1500 stations when divvy says there are 800 (TBD - I can't say I didn't deal with this** </span>

+<span style="color:red">**TODO: Remaining issues of:
+- Why we have 1.5k+ stations when website says 800+
+- different lat - long for same station id
+- 25% station IDs having more than one name (duplicate stations) need an explanation why I ignored it.
+Website about station numbers: https://www.chicago.gov/city/en/depts/cdot/provdrs/bike/news/2023/april/divvy-for-the-entire-city--divvy-service-hits-all-50-wards.html**</span>

 **Duplicates**